perrautc/farmwich/README.md

 # ![logo](https://github.com/perrautc/farmwich/blob/master/images/Farmwich.png)

-Farmwich is a restaurant concept of farm to table gourmey sandwiches.
-You can view the website here: [FarmWich](https://perrautc.github.io/farmwich/)
+Farmwich is a restaurant concept of farm to table gourmet sandwiches.
+You can view the website here:[FarmWich](https://perrautc.github.io/farmwich/)

 Farmwich has the following pages: